 (b) any conditions applicable to the practice of acupuncture by the registered health practitioner.

+[Section 97 amended by No. 4 of 2018 s.
+33.]

 Subdivision 5 — Endorsements in relation to approved areas of practice

 98. Endorsement for approved area of practice

-(1) A National Board established for a health profession may, in accordance with an approval given by the Ministerial Council under section 15, endorse the registration of a registered health practitioner registered by the Board as being qualified to practise in an approved area of practice for the health profession if the practitioner —
+(1) A National Board established for a health profession may, in accordance with an approval given by the Ministerial Council under section 15, endorse the registration of a registered health practitioner registered in a health profession for which the Board is established as being qualified to practise in an approved area of practice for the health profession if the practitioner —

 (a) holds either of the following qualifications relevant to the endorsement —